Skip to main content

 An additional $2.5 million from the Plimmer Bequest Fund has been allocated to support future public-facing upgrades, such as walkways and educational facilities.

-If the proposed joint management approach is agreed, there will be more opportunities for public involvement, including:
+Subject to Ministerial decisions to proceed with the proposed joint management approach, there will be more opportunities for public involvement, including:

 • community consultation to guide the development of the 100-year vision and shape the values, uses and long-term direction of the whenua (land)